MindBreaker20/agh-languages-and-libraries-of-data-analysis/README.md

 https://github.com/bjam24/agh-languages-and-libraries-of-data-analysis/assets/61807667/95d10c7f-47d8-4cd0-9564-b039f24bdaf2

 ### Homeworks - another projects
-**1. Aho-Corasick Automaton**
+#### 1. Aho-Corasick Automaton

 The Aho-Corasick algorithm is one of the text pattern search algorithms.
 It finds occurrences of words from a dictionary (a given set of patterns) in the text.
 My program returns indexes of every pattern in given text.

+**How to run program**
+You can open this program in Pycharm and run it.
+First you enter your text.
+After that you are constantly asked to provide patterns.
+Finally you click enter and program returns results.

 ![image](https://github.com/bjam24/agh-languages-and-libraries-of-data-analysis/assets/61807667/05d172e0-0776-4cb9-9811-2eb98e5435c2)